containers/image/docs/containers-registries.conf.5.md

     `internal-registry-for-example.net/bar/myimage:latest` image.

 `mirror`
-: An array of TOML tables specifiying (possibly-partial) mirrors for the
+: An array of TOML tables specifying (possibly-partial) mirrors for the
     `prefix`-rooted namespace.

     The mirrors are attempted in the specified order; the first one that can be